HCIML/hciml.github.io/about.md

 To afford this I outsourced all the basic mathematical proofs and elementary concepts to be looked up in the respective literature.
 Therefore some mathematical understanding is a prerequisite, since the articles address Data Scientists and Physicists on common terms :) I would like to encourage you to also make use of my scripts that can be found in the section *Resources*.

 Therefore, in the design of the articles it was important to me to highlight the connections of concepts to provoke creative thinking.
-I hope this structure can facilitate the gradual illumination of the topics in a reasonable amount of time and even provide enablement to come up with new ideas.
+I hope this structure can facilitate the gradual illumination of the topics in a reasonable amount of time and provide enablement to come up with new ideas.

 Furthermore, the articles are divided into three difficulty levels, based on some arbitrary criteria: basic, intermediate and advanced.
-The difficulty category is also a hint on the order in which the articles can be consumed for the speed up of the learning curve.
+The difficulty category is a hint on the order in which the articles can be consumed for the possible speed up of the learning curve.

 Welcome, *välkommen* and enjoy!